DukeEnglish/mt-class/hw2.md

 __Q4.
 [10 marks]__ Modify the ```select_word``` function in the decoder to _sample_ from the probability
-distribution at each time step, rather than returning the most probable word (this is a one-line change).
+distribution at each time step, rather than returning the most probable word (this change should only require a few lines of code).
 Then sample a few translations for the dev data.
 These are alternatives to the one the decoder chooses.

 1. What conclusions can you draw about the translation model based on this sample?
 Remember to support your claims with _examples_.